-- All our internal exams are run in the same way as GCSE exams so that students can get used to what they can and can't do. - Exam regulations are set by JCQ (Joint Council for Qualifications) and all schools nationally must abide by a specific set of regulations for running exams. - These JCQ regulations apply to all public, external exams and not following them can have serious consequences for students and for school.
+- Exam regulations are set by JCQ (Joint Council for Qualifications) and all schools nationally must abide by a specific set of regulations for running exams. - These JCQ regulations apply to all public, external exams and not following them can have serious consequences for students and for school, including disqualification from a specific paper, subject or all GCSE examinations.